'Hogwarts Legacy' Review: A treat for Potter fans shaded by Rowling controversy

 Fans were anxious when Warner Bros. tasked the studio to develop the game back in 2018.
 The team previously worked on the Disney Infinity series and other Disney properties like Cars and Toy Story: projects that weren't anywhere near the scale that Avalanche claimed Hogwarts Legacy would reach.
 But after years of pandemic delays, the studio managed to deliver on the magical fantasy it promised (with one notable absence — you can fly a broomstick, but you can't play Quidditch!).

 Unfortunately, this trip to Hogwarts comes with some heavy baggage.
 While Harry Potter author J.K.
-Rowling was not directly involved in the game's production (though her creative agency was), the controversy over comments she made that have been read by many as transphobic has led to ongoing calls for a boycott.
-Hogwarts Legacy does feature the franchise's first trans character, but trans advocates and allies criticized her inclusion as a token attempt to head off backlash.
+Rowling was not directly involved in the game's production (though her creative agency was), the controversy over statements and actions she's made opposing trans rights has led to ongoing calls for a boycott.
+Hogwarts Legacy does feature the franchise's first trans character, but trans advocates and allies criticized her inclusion as a token attempt to stave off backlash.

 The controversy has fueled deeply-divided reactions to the game, even as it broke pre-sale and Twitch viewership records.
 For this review, we'll focus on the merits of the game itself, but Rowling's stance and her financial ties to the Wizarding World (she'll stand to benefit from sales) remain.